jyablonski/doqs/src/content/docs/services/rest_api.md

 ## How It Works

+The REST API serves NBA ELT pipeline data through multiple endpoints and includes three main components:

 ### 1. REST API

-- Serves NBA ELT pipeline data via multiple RESTful endpoints.
-- Exposes data related to teams, players, games, betting odds, and user predictions.
-- Endpoints are available to anyone, even without authentication.
+Serves NBA data through RESTful endpoints covering teams, players, games, betting odds, and user predictions.
+All endpoints are publicly accessible without authentication.

 ### 2. Web Application

-- Provides a simple frontend where users can:
+A frontend interface that allows users to:

-  - Create an Account and log in via username and password.
+- Create accounts and log in with username and password
-  - Place simulated (fake) bets on upcoming NBA games based on moneyline odds.
+- Place simulated bets on upcoming NBA games using scraped moneyline odds
-  - View historical performance and track betting accuracy over time, updated after game results are processed.
+- View historical betting performance and track accuracy, automatically updated after game results are processed

 ### 3. Admin Dashboard

-- An extension of the Web Application frontend to provide a separate admin UI used to manage project-wide settings and features.
+A restricted interface for users with Admin role to manage project-wide settings and features.
-- Restricted to users with the Admin role.

 ## Auth

-The REST API uses JWT (JSON Web Token) for authentication and authorization.
+The REST API uses JWT (JSON Web Token) for authentication and authorization for the Web App & Admin Dashboard components.

 - The `/token` endpoint is used when users attempt to log in.
 - After validating the user's credentials, the API returns a JWT that is used for subsequent requests.